Everest Base Camp Trek Return By Helicopter

 Everest Base Camp Trek Return by Helicopter: Is This trip right for You?

-Trekking in Nepal is one of the best adventures, and the Everest Base Camp Trek Return by Helicopter is the best.
+Trekking in Nepal is one of the best adventures, and the EBC trek helicopter transfer is the best.
 The adventure into the foothills of the highest peak, Everest Base Camp Trekking with a Back to Helicopter Tour is a once-in-a-lifetime adventure.
-The 12 days of trekking in Nepal offer the opportunity to explore the natural and cultural wonders of the Everest region.
+The 9 days of trekking in Nepal offer the opportunity to explore the natural and cultural wonders of the Everest region.
 The major attractions are the views of the mountains, the local life and the living style of the Sherpa people, and the occasional encounters with wildlife.
 Everest Base Camp by Helicopter kicks off with a scenic flight to Lukla Airport (considered one of the most adventurous airports in the world).
 It then gradually goes up to Namche Bazar, Tengboche, and Everest Base Camp.
 The trip then ended with a fantastic sunrise view from Kalapathar.

 Trekking in Nepal is a seasonal activity, and the best times to trek in Nepal are in the spring (March-May) and Autumn (September-November).
 Trekking to Everest Base Camp in The Winter ( December-February ) is considered to be okay.
 But Trekking in monsoon (June-August) is not recommended due to the heavy rainfall and the uncertainty of Lukla's Flight.